-Drummond, Rob (forthcoming 2018) Researching urban youth language.
+Drummond, Rob (forthcoming 2018) Researching urban youth language and identity.
 Palgrave-Macmillan.

-Clayton, Dan and Drummond, Rob (forthcoming 2018) Diversity in English.
+Clayton, Dan and Drummond, Rob (forthcoming 2018) Language diversity and world Englishes.
 CUP.

 Journal articles and Book chapters